 3 ways to practice ‘speed of play’

 - Team Possession Drills (5v5, 7v7, 10v10): Larger number of players to make things complex forcing decision making.
-If it’s just 1v1 or 2v2 you can’t work on speed of play.
-There is no way to keep making passes with 1 and 2 touch.
-Eventually in a 2v2 someone will have to slow the game up and dribble or shield.
-Even with 4v4 but can be done just a lot harder because there is NO time to rest in 4v4 type situations.
+If it’s 1v1 or 2v2 you can’t work on speed of play.
 If you watch a real game 11v11 you only see about 2 or 3 players actually running and everyone else is walking.
-This is because the field is so big that there will not be action every moment for one player.
-The only time you see most of the players all running at the same time is a counter attack or a situation in the attacking third.
-But when teams are in the middle third or possessing the ball you only see the players near the ball running.
+The only time you see most of the players all running at the same time is a counter attack.

 - Small Groups of 2-5 players can work on precision passing in small space.
-The more players the better or else it’s not much in decision making with groups of only 2-3 players.
+The more players the better or else it’s not much in decision making with groups of 2-3 players.
 If you have 4 players then the coach can make 5 players which can make for a better session.
-At the end of the days you want the player to be as clean with both feet as possible and most players never get there unless they practice 4-6 times a week either with team, trainer or on their own.
+At the end of the day you want the player to be as clean with both feet as possible and most players never get there unless they practice 4-6 times a week.
 Using a wall or racquet ball court is a great way to work on this.
-You don’t even need a trainer for this because the 4 walls act as players.

 - Private 1on1 training you can work on really fixing the root of most players problem.
 This means being able to pass with both feet different ways.
 Using the inside of the foot, bending inside, bending outside.
 But especially able to open up their body/hips and use both the left and right foot to make precise passes.
 Also you can get involved as a trainer and set up training sticks or cones that force both the trainer and players to work hard off the ball and making 5-6 passes to goal.